-As evidenced by the highly successful Joint Rural Health Club week-end, TROHPIQ enjoys and appreciates its good relationship with the other Queensland rural health students clubs.
-We look forward to a continued and closer partnership with all three.
+As evidenced by the highly successful Joint Rural Health Club weekend, TROHPIQ enjoys and appreciates its good relationship with the other Queensland rural health students clubs.

 Hope4Health – click here to visit their website

 Conceived, or so the story goes, in 2006 during a mellow post-lecture session at the Courthouse Hotel, Hope4Health (H4H) is the rural health student club based at Griffith University on the Gold Coast.
 It was founded at the time to help raise money to construct a hospital in Ghana but H4H has since blossomed to become a club that, in addition to its international aid work, is a strong and vibrant voice for rural health students.

 The absence of a formal rural education programme in the Griffith curriculum did not deter and in fact arguably inspired the club to build solid foundations by establishing relationships with external stakeholders as well as their university.
 Such a foundation has allowed H4H to host events such as the Jazz Dinner Dance, establish the Midnight Muster, conduct rural medical workshops and a host of others, all to the benefit of its members and the wider rural health community.

 In 2000 a band of students from James Cook University in Townsville formed a club called (and dedicated to) Rural Health in the Northern Outback (RHINO).
 At the time, the pharmacy and occupational therapy disciplines were only two years old and the medical school only eight months old.
 The club, like the university, has now grown to become the preeminent health student body and voice in Northern Queensland.